Mukul2425/Plant-Disease-Detection/README.md

 ## Introduction

 Crop diseases affect plant growth and yield, leading to significant losses.
 Early detection and diagnosis are crucial to mitigate the effects.
-This project leverages deep learning to automate the process of plant disease detection from images.
+This project leverages deep learning to automate the identification and diagnosis of plant diseases based on image data.

 ## Features